ruby/ruby/doc/yjit/yjit_hacking.md

 Documentation on each Ruby bytecode can be found in insns.def.

 YJIT uses those bytecodes as the “Basic Blocks” in Lazy Basic Block Versioning (LBBV.)
-For more deep details of LBBV:
+For more deep details of LBBV, see yjit.md in this directory.

-* Basic Block Versioning (whitepaper) - https://arxiv.org/abs/1411.0352
-* An Extension of BBV using Object Shapes (whitepaper) - https://arxiv.org/abs/1507.02437
-* Basic Block Versioning talk at ECOOP 2015 - https://www.youtube.com/watch?v=S-aHBuoiYE0

 Current YJIT has a simple assembler as a backend.
 Each method that generates code does it by emitting machine code: